The department offers concentrations in government, world politics and public policy as follows:

 287F Political Theory and the Environment.

 What is the relationship between theorizing about politics and theorizing about nature?
 Explores how conceptions of the natural world and our relationship to it have shaped political thought since ancient times and how contemporary "green" political thinkers attempt to craft principles for an ecologically responsible society.
-Prerequisite, 117, 285 or consent of instructor.
+(Same as Environmental Studies 287.)
 Cannavó.

 Ethics and Public Policy.